MSIA/2021-msia423-dong-zizhuo-project/README.md

 This could be useful to many people such as:
 * Lawyer/Policy Maker (criminal defense and justice system reform)
 * Police Officer (resource/budget distribution)
-* Social Activist (policy change, socialogy application)
+* Social Activist (policy change, sociology application)
 * Regular Citizens (when and where to avoid, and chances of confronted by police)
 * Criminals?
 (How to avoid the police confrontation after committing a crime)

 #### Mission
-Because of the issues mentioned above, we would like to build a classifier app that can predict whether or not a person will be frisked/searched given certain feature of that person.
+Because of the issues mentioned above, we would like to build a classifier app that can predict whether or not a person will be frisked/searched given certain features of that person.
 In this app, the user will have the option to input features such as the ones list below:

 * age, sex, height, race